nicholasRenninger/VANTAGE_Simulation/README.md

 * `3d_assets`: this dir contains the 3D deployer model as well as the 3D cubesat models used in the simulation.

-* `docs`: the homeland for wild simulation documentation
+* `docs`: the homeland for wild simulation documentation.
+There are videos in here showing visualizations from both C4D and Blensor simulation of the same deployment, and actual ISS CubeSat deployment footage from [NanoRacks](http://nanoracks.com/), among other useful things.

 ---